National Evaluation System for health Technology Coordinating Center (NESTcc) Selects Inaugural Governing Committee | Business Wire

 established the inaugural Governing Committee for the National

-Evaluation System for health Technology Coordinating Centre (NESTcc).
+Evaluation System for health Technology Coordinating Center (NESTcc).

 The Governing Committee will recommend the strategic direction for NEST.